kaosfere/tempus-challenges/data-engineer-airflow-challenge/README.md

 verify accuracy might be a good future enhancement, for example.
 Another area for growth there would be cleaner handling of protocol-level failures from boto3.
-At this point a single failed upload will fail the entire process, but we might want to allow as many as possible succeed and report on failures at the end so we know about them.
+At this point a single failed upload will fail the entire process, but we might want to allow as many as possible to succeed and report on failures at the end so we know about them.

 For AWS interactions I decided to let boto3 use its own standard credential resolution method, so it'll check `~/.aws`, environment variables, and all